ngandrass/truenas-spindown-timer/README.md

 ![Spindown timer post init task](screenshots/task.png)

+In order to be able to check on the script at any time, let the task run the script in a tmux session, and add the `-c` option.
+An example would be:
+`tmux new-session -d -s spindown_timer "/path/to/spindown_timer.sh -t 3600 -p 300 -i ada6 -c"`
+You can now see what the script has been doing by running the following in a
+shell: `tmux attach -t spindown_timer`.

 _Note: Be sure to select `Command` as `Type`_

 _Note: With FreeNAS-11.3 a `Timeout` was introduced.
 However, the spindown